teisdbr/winlibrs-docs-test/faq.md

       Where LAXXXXXXXX is the Agency's ORI Number, and %% is the Victim/Offender Relationship Type.
 The first three Segments relate Victim 001 to each of the Offenders, and the last three Segments related Victim 002 to each of the Offenders.

+* Is there a limit to the number of Victims that can be associated with an Offender?
+  * No, but to help prevent us from making an incorrect assumption we would encourage you to follow the NIBRS Requirements on that one.
+They limit it to 10, so to prevent us from interpreting that incorrectly it might be best for you to send us exactly what you would want to be passed to the FBI should you exceed that number.

 ____

 ## Flat Files and Troubleshooting